databrickslabs/dbignite/README.md

   pattern could in theory be extended to include integration - the _Transformer_ can take any arbitrary input to find the data.
-- FHIR Bundles: dbinterop has support for the convention of data for one patient per bundle in a directory.
+- FHIR Bundles: dbignite has support for the convention of data for one patient per bundle in a directory.
 In general, we make no assumptions about what resources will be found in a FHIR bundle, or what the relationships between them will be.
 - These design principles will need to be elaborated